inertia186/drotto/README.md

 $ rake bounce_once
 ```

 Both `bounce` modes accept a limit value as argument, which is especially useful for `bounce_once`.
-The default limit is to go back `200` transaction in history.
+The default limit is to go back `200` transactions in the history.
 You can set up to `10000`, if you need to go back further for some reason.

 ```bash
 $ rake bounce_once[10000]